-Warning: Create a backup copy of the configuration file before changing it.

-- 1. Locate the Viz Engine configuration file.
-This is normally C:\ProgramData\vizrt\viz3\VIZ-MYHOSTNAME -0-0.cfg where MYHOSTNAME is the hostname of the PC the Engine is running on. - 2.
+- Warning: Create a backup copy of the configuration file before changing it. - 1.
+Locate the Viz Engine configuration file.
+This is normally C: \ProgramData\vizrt\VizEngine\VizEngine-0.cfg. - 2.
 Open the Engine configuration file in a text editor like Notepad, the configuration file is a text-file and must be saved after editing as a text-file. - 3.
 Locate the Camera section in the configuration file and make edits as follows: - The flag trackinghub_port = 3000 must be set to a valid and accessible port. - The flag use_trackinghub = 1 must be set to 1.